konovod/myecs/README.md

 ### Short-term
 - [x] Reuse entity identifier, allows to replace `@sparse` hash with array
 - [ ] generations of EntityID to catch usage of deleted entities
-- [ ] better API for multiple components - iterating, array, deleting onle one
+- [ ] better API for multiple components - iterating, array, deleting only one
 - [ ] optimally delete multiple components (linked list)
+- [ ] bitmasks for entities.
+Could they improve performance?
 - [X] check that all singleframe components are deleted somewhere
 - [ ] benchmark comparison with flecs (https://github.com/jemc/crystal-flecs)
 ### Future